Black Bean and Corn Salad

 Add 1/8 cup fresh chopped cilantro for a fresh taste!

-• If you are using canned beans like I do here, make sure to thoroughly rinse and drain them
+• If you’re using canned beans, as I do, be sure to rinse and drain them thoroughly.

-• When you cook the corn, don’t salt the water
+• When cooking the corn, don’t add salt to the water.

-• If you use fresh corn, try to keep the kernels intact as much as you can
+• If you use fresh corn, try to keep the kernels intact as much as you can.
+I cut it as close to the cob as I can.

-• Salt and pepper to taste, I use a scant ¼ teaspoon salt and a few shakes of pepper
+• Salt and pepper to taste, I use a scant ¼ teaspoon of salt and a few grinds of pepper.

-• As the salad sits, the flavors meld and become more delicious – it’s great leftover
+• As the salad sits, the flavors meld and become even more delicious – it’s excellent when eaten as leftovers.
+You can store it in the fridge in an airtight container for at least a week.

 Nutrition